PhilippMayorov/Iris/frontend/TTS_README.md

    - Try refreshing the page
    - Check browser console for JavaScript errors

-5. **Button not responding**
+5. **Text not appearing or audio not synchronized**
+   - Check browser audio permissions
    - Ensure response text is available
-   - Check that the typing animation has completed
+   - Check browser console for TTS preparation errors
    - Try clearing and getting a new response

 ### Debug Mode